Afek-Sakaju/sparta-war-room/README.md

 - [x] **status code** : HTTP request responses return the appropriate and correct status codes.
 - [x] **_postman_** : _postman_ collection for simplified testing and interaction with the project's APIs : </br>
       `sparta-war-room.postman_collection.json`
+- [x] _**Best-Practices in Structure and Naming**_: : The application adheres to _Best-Practices_ organization and structuring of the folders and files, improving maintainability and promoting a standardized development process.
+It also maintains superior naming conventions throughout all the files for code clarity and consistency.
 - [x] _**Responsiveness**_: The application is intentionally designed to adapt to screens of various sizes by utilizing _media queries_ within its components.
 This ensures that the user interface adjusts seamlessly to different screen dimensions.

 ---

 ### **A brief illustration showcasing how the app appears on various screens**

 ---